 - Personal property coverage.
 A policy feature that pays out for damage to your personal property kept in the car that was damaged in a claimable event.
 Sometimes referred to as valuables coverage.

 - Policy.
-The insurance contract that you sign up to, and whose terms you agree with.
-This is the actual product that you buy when you get car insurance and the exact benefits you can receive and the situations in which you can get them.
+The insurance contract that you sign up for, and whose terms you agree with.
+This is the actual product that you buy when you get car insurance and the named benefits you’ll receive after covered situations.

 - Policy term.
 This is the length of time that your policy provides coverage, usually six months or a year.